 We Meet Through Serendipity

-Sometimes we are strangers passing by one another without even a glance between us.
+Sometimes we are strangers passing one another without even a glance of acknowledgement.

 So much of life isn’t planned or preordained.